FAQ

 Why can I not finish a form?

 Most forms require a name, positive amount, and valid date.
-Onboarding also requires profile basics, money on hand, at least one paycheck, and at least one starter bill.
+Onboarding also requires profile basics, money on hand, at least one income source, and at least one starter bill.

 Why did I get redirected while using the app?

-Protected app routes require login and completed onboarding.
-If your session expires or onboarding is incomplete, middleware can send you to login or onboarding.
+Protected app routes require a logged-in account.
+If your session expires or onboarding is incomplete, the app may send you back to the landing page, login, or onboarding.

-What if I delete the wrong bill or paycheck?
+What if I delete the wrong bill or income source?

-Recreate it from Bills or Paychecks.
+Recreate it from Bills or Income.
 If the plan looks odd afterward, check assignments, paid/received statuses, and use Recalculate.

 What should I do if the app still looks broken?

-Review Dashboard, Settings, Paychecks, Bills, and Calendar for missing or outdated entries.
-If you are testing the beta, capture what changed, which page you were on, and the unexpected number or message so it can be investigated.
+Review Dashboard, Settings, Income, Bills, and Calendar for missing or outdated entries.
+If something still looks wrong, note what changed, which page you were on, and the unexpected number or message so it can be investigated.